michaelmacinnis/oh/README.md

 Oh is a Unix shell written in Go.
 It is similar in spirit but different in detail from other Unix shells.

+Oh was motivated by the belief that many of the flaws in current Unix shells are not inherent but rather historical.
+Design choices that are clearly unfortunate in retrospect have been carried forward in the name of backward compatibility.
+As a re-imagining of the Unix shell, oh revisits these design choices while adding support for concurrent, functional and object-based programming.

 Oh extends the shell's programming language features without sacrificing the shell's interactive features.
 The following commands behave as expected: